May 4, 1920

 The two went over to the kitchen and I guessed in his language, Kerze babbled a boisterous “What have you been doing for all these years, bucko?” while Martinek explained why a wolfish-looking teen was living with him.
 They talked and talked for about a half-hour and I could barely tell what exactly they were talking about, so I decided to go back to my room, and after I read an old and dusty book I got from the bookshelf, I fell asleep.

-“Come on,” said Martinek, “Sorry, but I should have told you earlier.
+“Come on,” ordered Martinek, “Sorry, but I should have told you earlier.
 We have one last package and it’s supposed to be delivered in dark and foggy weather like now.
 Now get up.”

 I looked to the window to my left and noticed that I could barely see anything.
 Next to Martinek, who was a foot away from my bed, was a square wooden crate painted dark green.
 It had a lid crossed with the word FRAGILE on top and was about one foot on all sides.
 Martinek then handed me an address and the map and directions to get there.
 He also held a small square bottle that contained a rose-colored juice.